-This post has been ported over from an archetype thread on Wizards of the Coast’s Magic: The Gathering forums that I built.
+This post has been ported over from my archetype thread on Wizards of the Coast’s Magic: The Gathering forums. (former, no-longer-working URL: http://community.wizards.com/forum/standard-deck-help/threads/2106816

 Green White Tokens is an aggro deck that can take early board control, put the opponent on a very fast clock, and still recover from board sweepers quickly.
 In many cases, we can instrument a 5-6th turn kill.
 This deck is fast, strong in the midrange, and still a threat in the late game.
 It is incredibly consistent and… Who doesn’t love playing with Overrun???